How drinking more water may help you lose weight

 A person's hand holding a clear glass of water, with a shadow on a turquoise surface.A person's hand holding a clear glass of water, with a shadow on a turquoise surface.

-At first sip, it doesn’t get more basic than water.
-It’s the stuff of life and your body is designed to desire it—thank you, thirst.
-And wellness gurus often tell us the more you guzzle the bigger the health benefits: better cognitive function, improved blood circulation, and even bigger fat burn.
+For such a no-frills substance, water sure has a lot of buzz surrounding it.
+Wellness gurus claim the more you drink, the bigger the health benefits: better cognitive function, improved blood circulation, and even bigger fat burn.
 But does that weight-loss claim hold any water?

 Can drinking water help you lose weight?